Update: We have updated our Manifesto for Counties to reflect the new government taking office and our councils’ latest priorities.

 county areas in 2022 compared to 2010

-of county authorities describe their infrastructure funding gap as ‘excessive’
+of county authorities describe pressures on their infrastructure as ‘excessive’

 curved line with half-rounded rectangle on the end